devtron-labs/devtron/docs/user-guide/global-configurations/gitops.md

 # Gitops

 ## Why Devtron takes Gitops Configuration?
-Devtron deploys applications via GitOps; Git credentials required at `Global Configuration > GitOps` are used by Devtron and Argocd to enable GitOps.
-Devtron stores application/chart manifest files in git which are in turn pulled by Argocd for deployment.
+Devtron uses GitOps and stores configurations in git; Git Credentials can be entered at `Global Configuration > GitOps` is used by Devtron for configuration management and storing desired state of the application configuration.

 In case GitOps is not configured, Devtron cannot deploy any application or charts.
 Areas impacted by GitOps are: